lea-yamashiro/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 **URL of report:** https://lao.ca.gov/BallotAnalysis/Proposition?number=19&year=2020

 #### Main Benefits
-- Local governments (including schools) could gain 10 to 70 million dollars per year* with revenue gains up to 300 million dollars per year in future years due to inherited property tax reassessments.**
+- Local governments (including schools) could gain 10 to 70 million dollars per year* with revenue gains up to 300 million dollars per year ** in future years due to inherited property tax reassessments.

 *Assumed from the LAO report which states "tens of millions of dollars per year" of revenue during initial years of the tax.

-**Assumed from the LAO report which states "few hundred million dollars per year in future years" will be gained from the inherited property tax reassessments.
+** Assumed from the LAO report which states "few hundred million dollars per year in future years" will be gained from the inherited property tax reassessments.

 #### Main Costs
-- 10 to 80 million families***  face higher tax higher property tax per year resulting in 200 to 800 million dollars in additional taxes.
+- For the 10,000 to 70,000 households who have inherited property, they may face higher property tax per year resulting in 100 to 700 million dollars in additional taxes.***

 - 10 to 70 million additional dollars per year**** for counties to pay for staff and computer technology to carry out this proposition.

 *** Assumed from the LAO report which states "tens of thousands of families" face higher property tax and states "hundreds of millions of dollars" of additional taxes as the result of these property tax increases.